-Learn how to repair and service a range of agricultural vehicles with the AUR30416 Certificate III in Agricultural Mechanical Technology.
+Learn how to repair and service a range of agricultural machinery in the automotive retail, service and repair industry.

 You'll learn to diagnose and repair engine issues, diesel fuel injection systems, and mobile plant systems, as well as testing and repairing basic electrical circuits.

 You'll also learn important workplace safety processes so you're prepared for life in a real auto workshop or out in the field.